Is it news? Ansari story triggers media ethics debate

 "Most of the journalism has been very methodical in identifying a

-Few have called into question the veracity of the report, particularly because Ansari himself did not question it.
+Few have called into question the veracity of the report, particularly because Ansari himself did not dispute it.

 Editors' Picks